nathanziarek/nathanziarek.github.io/_posts/2015-09-25-ga-search-ip-revenue-attribution.md

 These models are just frameworks to crunch large amounts of data into actionable insights.
 Without sitting with the customer, we're never going to know if a promotion from the homepage made them think of something else, eventually leading to a purchase of something totally unrelated.

-However, being smarter with the data at our disposal gets us closer to understanding the user flow at a high level and is definitely worth the time to instrumne the data collection.
+However, being smarter with the data at our disposal gets us closer to understanding the user flow at a high level and is definitely worth the time to instrument the data collection.

 [1]: https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce#add-remove-cart